rajatmnnit/csx415-project/photographer_classifier/deploy/README.md

   ```

-3.    **Input File** - All the data points to be scored must be written to a CSV file and passed as argument with option -i.
+4.    **Input File** - All the data points to be scored must be written to a CSV file and passed as argument with option -i.
 Example:

   ```
-  rajatjs-MacBook-Pro:photographer_classifier rajatj$ app/photographer_classifier.R -i tests/data/test_data.csv
+  $ app/photographer_classifier.R -i tests/data/test_data.csv
   [1] "Output:"
   "member_guid" "class"
   "U001" "OTHER"